How to Become a Freelance Writer

 We mentioned stagnancy in traditional positions in the benefits section above, but freelancers may also face it when they do not receive regular feedback or recognition for their efforts.
 This can lead to an increased feeling of isolation compared with those in traditional employment roles.

-Stress and pressure are also abundant in freelance writing.
+Stress and pressure are also abundant in the freelance writing business.
 Depending on clients’ preferences some projects may require quick turnaround times leading to pressure and stress if deadlines are not met efficiently.
 (If you ever face this, read How to Avoid Getting Burnt Out for some tips and tricks to overcome it)

 And the biggest nightmare for any budding freelance writer is having to constantly market oneself to attract new customers.
 This is important as it gives the semblance of stability to what can be considered a volatile career.

-Having gone through the benefits and challenges of becoming one, let’s delve into how to become a freelance writer.
+Having gone through the benefits and challenges of becoming one, let’s delve into how to start your freelance writing career.

 No one jumps into a new venture without preparing themselves beforehand.
 Proclaiming that you are a new and passionate freelance writer would not help you gain projects to work on and get paid.
 When thinking about how to start, see through the client’s perspective: What should a freelance writer have to convince me to hire them?